-Perhaps one of the biggest draws to people visiting Downtown Cancun is that you can find accommodation here at a fraction of the cost of staying on the Hotel Zone Strip.
+Perhaps one of the biggest draws for people visiting Downtown Cancun is that you can find accommodation here at a fraction of the cost of staying on the Hotel Zone Strip.

-If you’ve come to Cancun to visit the nature, explore the historic sites and swim in the many cenotes, then you’re in luck.
-Most tours will also do pickups from Downtown Cancun.
+If you've come to Cancun to experience nature, explore historic sites, and swim in the many cenotes, then you're in luck.
+Most tours will also do pickups from Downtown Cancun!

 Below are some of the top-rated activities you can book online: